wpswings/pdf-generator-for-wp/README.txt

 The General Settings in the PDF plugin allows you to include important information in the generated PDF files.
 The plugin lets you display the categories, tags, taxonomy, post date, and author name.

 **2) Display PDF Icon Based on User Roles**
-With the help of our latest update in the WordPress PDF plugin, you can now restrict the visibility of the PDF icon on your website for different user roles such as administrator, author, editor and so on.
+With the help of our latest update in the WordPress PDF plugin, you can now restrict the visibility of the PDF icon on your website for different user roles such as administrator, author, editor, and so on.
 This will assist you a great deal in increasing quality leads from your website itself.

 **3) Bulk Export**
 You can export PDF files for products, pages, and posts in bulk using the default template provided in our free WordPress PDF plugin generator.